Schmelzberry/rodgers/README.md

 Describe: numReplace()

-Test #1 "it should replace the number 3 with the phrase "won't you be my neighbor?"
+Test #1 "it should further modify the user's array from count function using for each loop"
 Code: rodgersCount("4");
-Expected Output: ["1", "2", "won't you be my neighbor?", "4"]
+Expected Output: ["2", "4", "6", "8"]